UGA Marine Extension and Georgia Sea Grant’s strategic plan identifies the coast’s most pressing issues and opportunities.

 - Vulnerable and at-risk coastal communities and economies are resilient to changing conditions and can improve their overall community well-being.

 Sustainable Fisheries and Aquaculture

-- A sustainable supply of safe, local seafood to meet public demand
+- Provide a safe, secure, and sustainable supply of seafood to meet current and future public needs.

 Environmental Literacy and Workforce Development